NANO 106 – Crystallography of Materials

 NANO 266 – Quantum Mechanical Modelling of Materials and Nanostructures

-This graduate class provides students with a highly practical introduction to the application of first principles quantum mechanical simulations to model, understand and predict the properties of materials and nano-structures.
+This graduate class provides students with a highly practical introduction to the application of quantum mechanical simulations to model, understand and predict the properties of materials and nano-structures.
 The syllabus includes: a brief introduction to quantum mechanics and the Hartree-Fock and density functional theory (DFT) formulations; practical simulation considerations such as convergence, selection of the appropriate functional and parameters; interpretation of the results from simulations, including the limits of accuracy of each method.
 Several lab sessions provide students with hands-on experience in the conduct of simulations.
 A key aspect of the course is in the use of programming to facilitate calculations and analysis.